Santa Clara Pueblo Highly Polished Black Pottery Melon Jar by Helen Shupla

 Artist Signature - Helen Shupla, Santa Clara Pueblo Potter

-Helen Shupla taught her Hopi son-in-law, Alton Komalestewa how to make pottery while he was living at Santa Clara.
-Komalestewa is the great-grandson of Hopi potter Nampeyo of Hano.
-He continues to make the melon jar design that he learned from his mother-in-law.
+Helen Shupla's legacy continues through her Hopi son-in-law, Alton Komalestewa, whom she taught pottery while he lived at Santa Clara.
+Komalestewa, the great-grandson of Hopi potter Nampeyo of Hano, carries on the tradition of crafting the melon jar design that he learned from his mother-in-law.

 Condition: very good condition